Alghero: Port

 There is a leisure and fishing port in the heart of the city.
 Passenger traffic is handled by Porto Torres, some 30 kilometers north.
 There are ferry services from there to Genoa, Barcelona and Civitavecchia.

 Airport

 The Alghero-Fertilia "Riviera del Corallo" Airport is 10 kilometers from the centre near Fertilia.
 It is the principal connection with the rest of Italy and Europe.
 There is an hourly bus service to Fertilia and the centre of Alghero.

-Books
+In literature

-In the 1930s the Swedish writer Amelie Posse Brazdova wrote a book entitled Sardinia Side Show, where she told the complete story of two years she spent "interned" in Alghero old town during World War I.
+In the 1930s, the Swedish writer Amelie Posse Brazdova wrote a book entitled Sardinia Side Show.
+In the book, Brazdova told the complete story of two years she spent "interned" in Alghero's old town during World War I.